"The true power of a Knox education goes far beyond the numbers—it's revealed in the transformative experienc...

-"Getting Over Rover: Why Losing a Dog Can be Harder than Losing a Relative of Friend."
-Published in dozens of different media outlets, including Quartz, Business Insider, Psychology Today, The Observer, & the Australian Broadcasting Corporation, 2017.
+"Getting Over Rover: Why Losing a Dog Can be Harder than Losing a Relative or Friend."
+Published in dozens of different media outlets, including Quartz, Business Insider, Psychology Today, The Observer, the Australian Broadcasting Corporation & Tonic (by Vice) 2017.

 "When strangers start to gossip: Investigating the effects of gossip on cooperation in a Prisoner's Dilemma game."
 Coauthored with C. J. S. De Backer (University of Antwerp), C. Larson (UCLA), M. L. Fisher (St. Mary's University, Nova Scotia), & K. Rudnicki (University of Antwerp).
 Evolutionary Psychological Science 2, (2016): 266-277.